 The winter season is the best time to visit Prem Mandir.
 During this time, the climate is very pleasant; apart from the winter season, the time of Holi is also advised to make your visit to the temple.

-4. Musical Fountain and Light Show.
-You can attend the musical fountain show that is again a really stunning example of creative expression of the temple management.
+You can attend the musical fountain show that is again a really stunning example of the creative expression of temple management.
 The show timings are from 7:30 to 8:00 pm.

 To reach Prem Mandir, Uttar Pradesh you will need to cover a total distance of about 158, 1,251, 1,376, 1,985 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here by the following means of public transport.

-By Air.
-Deboard at the Kheria Airport aka Agra Airport (AGR) situated about 65-70 km away and from their take a cab or some other means of public transportation to reach the temple.
-The airport is well-routed with neighbouring cities and towns.
+Deboard at the Kheria Airport aka Agra Airport (AGR) situated about 65-70 km away and from there take a cab or some other means of public transportation to reach the temple.
+The airport is well-routed with neighboring cities and towns.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here